SAFETY AT CAMP

 If you encounter a staff member who is enforcing our rules and systems and would like to ask questions – we ask that you call our office or email us to discuss the matter with the owners of the camp.
 Please note that our staff do not have the authority to create or change rules – they only enforce them.

+Communication is the key!
 We need to hear about any issues that come up while your child is at camp.
-Teasing, and bullying behaviour will be investigated and you will be a part of the problem solving process with regards to this kind of issue.
+Teasing, and bullying behaviour will be investigated and you will be a part of the problem solving process with regards to this kind of issue – so thank you in advance for keeping an ear to the ground about any and all issues we should know about.
 We are not able to solve problems that we do not know about and ask for team work from camp families in this regard.
+Please inform us about any and all behaviour of concern related to incidences that could be in the realm of bullying.
+Thank you!

-Campers, and members of camper families will be asked to leave Kids Inc. Summer Camp if they use abusive language, or have an abusive or aggressive interaction with campers or staff.
+Campers, and members of camper families will be asked to leave Kids Inc. if they use abusive language, or have an abusive or aggressive interaction with campers or staff.

-Campers, and members of camper families will be asked to leave Kids Inc. Summer Camp if they exhibit violent behavior with campers or staff.
+Campers, and members of camper families will be asked to leave Kids Inc. if they exhibit violent behavior with campers or staff.
 This includes driving habits, verbal, physical, and emotional violence.

-This also includes inappropriate communication with our staff about matters that are beyond their control and/or issues arising from the camp program.
+This also includes inappropriate communication with our staff about matters that are beyond their control and/or issues arising from the camp program or bus service.

-This also includes e-mail communication, online posts and all other forms of communication that are negative in any way towards our staff, our services or our camp program.
+This also includes e-mail communication, online posts and all other forms of communication that are abusive or violent in any way towards our staff, or Kids Inc.

-We ask that all matters requiring our attention be brought to the camp owners attention.
+We ask that all matters requiring our attention be brought to the camp owners attention so that we can be proactive.

 PLEASE NOTE: We do not have an office where you can come to get registered, or meet with us in person.
 If your child is attending on any given week and you need to organize a meeting in person to discuss anything this can be done via email to registration@kidsinc.ca We also offer zoom meetings or phone meetings to discuss any items that require conversation.